colder-is-better/qboxes/README.md

 * send ICMP packets to active VMs
 * attach storage volumes to VMs

-To get an overview of the tool just type `qboxes`:
+To get an overview of the tool just type `qboxes`.

 ```
 This is qboxes, a simple command line tool for managing local QEMU/KVM VMs.